ramanbansal9876/PLCC-Top-up-IRA-Campaign-Analytics-Credit-Lending-Domain/README.md

 # 💡 PLCC Top-up & IRA Campaign Analytics – Credit Lending Domain

 ## 🔍 Overview
-This project aimed to improve the targeting and efficiency of personal loan acquisition through two structured outbound campaigns: the **Top-up Campaign** and the **Interest Rate Advantage (IRA) Campaign**.
+This project aimed to improve the targeting and efficiency of personal loan acquisition through two structured outbound campaigns: the **Top-up Campaign** and the **Interest Rate Arbitrage (IRA) Campaign**.
 Together, they targeted over 3.5 lakh customers per month and led to significant improvements in conversion rates and incremental profitability.

 ## 🧩 Business Objective